How to install Docker on your VPS/VDS?

 yum install curl

-Then run the docker install command again.
+If you have just installed curl, you will need to run the docker install command again.

-How to test our installation?
+How can I test my installation?

-To do this, simply run this command:
+To perform this test, simply run this command:

 docker run hello-world